Instructor: Frank O Smith

 This workshop will empower writers to strengthen their connection to the unconscious, access it while writing, and surmount barriers to deeper, freer writing.

-Frank O Smith’s debut novel, Dream Singer, was a finalist for the 2014 Bellwether Prize for fiction that brings light to issues of social justice, and named a Notable Book of the Year in Literary Fiction in 2014 by Shelf Unbound.
+Frank O Smith’s debut novel, Dream Singer, was a finalist for the PEN/Bellwether Prize for fiction that addresses issues of social justice, and was named a Notable Book of the Year in Literary Fiction in 2014 by Shelf Unbound.
 In addition to his fiction writing, he is a journalist, ghostwriter, writing coach, and regular reviewer for the Maine Sunday Telegram.

 ADVANCE REGISTRATION REQUIRED